- About Us

 We simply love wild trout and the rivers they live in; the trout are an indicator that much in and around the river is well.
 We want to make sure that trout and all that they stand for are there for future generations.

-Our funding come from many sources - our members and donors,the annual eBay auction, charitable trusts, corporate sponsors and support from the Environment Agency.
-Click here for our list of major funders.
+Our funding comes from many sources, including our members and donors, the annual eBay auction, grant making charitable trusts, corporate sponsors, and support from the Environment Agency in England, primarily from rod licence revenue.

-We have around 2500 members and supporters who help to raise the funds for us so we can deliver advice and habitat projects.
-Click to join and support us.
+We have around 2,500 members and supporters who help to raise the funds for us so we can deliver advice and habitat projects.
+Click here to join as a member for less than £3.00 per month, or click here to make a donation.

 Our approach to habitat and ecosystems is based on science and refined by experience of the practical application of habitat improvements.
 We have considerable expertise on our own staff, and we are supported by a group of advisors who form our science 'knowledge network' .
 Our publications reflect this approach of combining sound science with practical and cost effective application to the real world. .